Chapter 2 : 2. Trusting Hearts

-She heard nothing at first.
-Wren snatched a floating pillow out of the air and returned it to the couch where she’d left Gran sleeping a half hour ago.
+When she got inside, she snatched a floating pillow out of the air and returned it to the couch where she’d left Gran sleeping a half hour ago.
 Then she saw the white bun poking over the high back chair in front of the window.
-Wren’s eye caught the fanged gerbil plaque that her mum had hung on the wall.
-It used to make Gran smile.
-Now, there was no reaction.
+Wren’s eye caught the fanged gerbil plaque that her mum had hung up because it used to make Gran smile.

-Gran was slouched against the cushions, her fists balled into a pillow.
+Augusta Longbottom (they all called her 'Gran' to make it easier) slouched against the cushions, her fists balled into a pillow.
 Wren hesitantly touched her arm.
-Gran’s fists relaxed.
-She breathed deeply and her eyes slid open, blinking up at Wren.
+Gran’s fists relaxed, and her eyes slid open, blinking up at Wren.

 Gran’s eyes opened wider with a smile.
 “Your color has come back.”
 Her gravelly voice halted and she coughed.
 Wren helped her sit up and propped the pillow behind her back for support, just the way she liked it.
 The older woman reached out to touch the side of Wren’s face.
 “It’s so good to see you,” Gran told her.
 “Where’s Frank?”